richardcom/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The book to be deleted cannot be found in the library.
+The book name or ISBN given by the user is not found in the record, or there are no books which has been borrowed fewer times than the number of times specified.

     * 1a1.
-IntelliBrary shows an error message that the book to be deleted cannot be found in the library.
+IntelliBrary shows an error message that the book is not found and 0 book is listed.

+      Use case ends.

+* 1b.
+The book to be deleted is not recorded.

+    * 1b1.
+IntelliBrary shows that the stocking information of the book in some locations is not available.

       Use case ends.

 **Use case: UC04 - view the stockings of different books**